DRAFT Programme

 16:00 - 17:00

-ELAN Forum: A Group Coaching event on Network Building & Collective Impact (Registration required) Moderator: (Ton van Vlimmeren, Former-President, Lifelong Member of EBLIDA)
+ELAN Forum: A Group Coaching event on Network Building & Collective Impact ELAN (Registration required - open to all participants) Moderator: Ton van Vlimmeren (Former-President, Lifelong Member of EBLIDA)

 Small Hall